WEBBOOK-packages/oc-mall-plugin/docs/development/core/order-model.md

 The order is persisted even if the payment fails.
 This enables a customer to retry the payment at any time.

-## Payment ID for offline payments
+## Payment ID for webbook payments

-If you offer offline payments you might want to have a unique payment ID to identify any incoming payments.
+If you offer webbook payments you might want to have a unique payment ID to identify any incoming payments.
 This can be done using the `payment_hash` attribute on the Order model.